Avril-Cui/61040-portfolio/assignments/pset2.md

 # Part Two: Synchronizations for URL Shortening

 ## 1. Partial matching
-In the `generate` sync, its purpose is to ask NonceGeneration to make a unique nonce in the given context.
+In the `generate` sync, its purpose is to generate a unique nonce in the given context.
 Therefore, the only argument needed to generate this nonce is the shortUrlBase, which will be the context.
-The targetUrl isn't used in NonceGeneration at all, so it is irrelevant and is omitted to preserve the separation of concerns.
+The targetUrl isn't used in NonceGeneration at all, so it is irrelevant to the sync and is omitted to preserve the separation of concerns.

 In the `register` sync, our purpose is to register a shortenUrl given a shortUrlBase and a shortUrlSuffix (nonce), and associate this shortenURL with a targetUrl.
 So, we need the full set of information for registration, which is why we need both the shortUrlBase and targetUrl in the request.